AdityaManivel/AdityaManivel.github.io/README.md

 I am an **Electrical & Computer Engineering** student at the University of Washington specializing in end-to-end embedded systems development.

 * **Hardware Design:** Schematic capture and PCB layout using **Altium** and **KiCAD**.
-* **Power & Communication** Development of wireless power modules and low-latency communication networks.
+* **Power & Communication:** Development of wireless power modules and low-latency communication networks.
 * **Firmware:** Bridging physical sensors with software via system-level debugging and firmware development.

 ---